larson-group/clubb_release/postprocessing/pyplotgen/README.md

 # Quickstart
-PyPlotgen takes parameters in the form `python3 ./pyplotgen.py [OPTIONS]` PyPlotgen only supports input in the netcdf (.nc) format.
+Pyplotgen takes parameters in the form `python3 ./PyPlotGen.py [OPTIONS]` Pyplotgen only supports input in the netcdf (.nc) format.

 ## Valid options

 | *Option Flag* | *Description* |
 | --- | --- |
-| -h --help | Does not execute the plotting program but shows the usage (call signature and description of options) of the PyPlotgen program.
 | -r --replace | Overwrite the output folder if it already exists |
 | -c --clubb [FOLDER PATHNAME(S)] | Adds lines from CLUBB model output to plot.
 To plot lines in the specified folder for a given case, update the `'clubb_file': None,` parameter in the case's definition (`config/Case_Definitions.py`)for the desired case to contain the location of the clubb file. |
 | -e --e3sm [FOLDER PATHNAME(S)] | Adds lines from E3SM model output to plot.
 The filenames in the folder must either match the casename intended to run it, e.g. `bomex.nc` (using the lowercase version of the casename as defined in the `Case_definitions.py` file), or rewrite the `'e3sm_file': None,` parameter for the desired case to contain the location of the e3sm file.|